 1960 – Present (2018)

-I belong to the first generation born in the newly established state of Israel in Be’er-Sheva, the biblical town located at the center of the Negev desert.
+I belong to the first generation born in the newly established state of Israel in Beersheba, the biblical town located at the center of the Negev desert.
 I grew up in an environment of constant war and the aftermath of the Holocaust.
-Both of my parents are Holocaust survivors, and their first-born son died shortly before I was born.
+My parents are Holocaust survivors; their first-born son died shortly before I was born.
 Trauma can sink into one’s pores by osmosis.
-It takes a lifetime of effort to become ‘awake’ and to untether the pain.
+It takes a lifetime of effort to become “awake” and to untether the pain.
 Like many young Israelis, I was raised in a deafening silence concerning the past.
 It was as if we had been snatched from the fire by parents with numbers tattooed on their arms.
-In our minds, the survivors were a living reminder of victims’ helplessness, and our prevailing motto was that the ‘new’ Jew would never succumb to the enemy.
+In our minds, the survivors were a living reminder of victims’ helplessness, and our prevailing motto was that the “new” Jew would never succumb to the enemy.
 These are the themes that I will revisit and ponder throughout my life.

 On Youth and Bat-Yam

 My youth in Bat Yam was magical; our neighborhood was filled with kids my age and surrounded by sand dunes.
 My brother and I left the house in the morning and played all day, exploring the thick bushes on the dunes, walking to the sea, swimming, and only returning home when the night lights came on.
 No one could contact us; there were no mobile phones.
 We had no video games and no TV.
 We had friends and mostly played outside.
 We fought and beat each other, received blows that turned from black to blue, and we overcame it.
 We ate bread with yogurt and drank lots of chocolate milk.
 The freedom and camaraderie of those days remain a precious memory.